 Peace is an essential element of happiness.
 Many people say they are searching for happiness, but what they are truly seeking is inner peace, an underlying sense of calm and quiet strength that remains no matter what upheavals might appear in life.
+In this blog we’ll talk about how to find inner peace.
 People who can access this place regularly, find they can embrace change and go with the flow of life easier.
 Not only that, they find themselves more open and receptive to opportunities and willing to take chances.

 Joy, like sorrow and anger, all tend to be fleeting and changeable, but peace at the core of our being is immovable like a mountain.
 Those who engage in regular spiritual practice find they are able to access this still, silent center at will in times of struggle.
 Immersing themselves in this place allows higher wisdom and intuition to guide choices in their life.
 Higher vision inspires confidence and encourages strength and endurance.
 Like athleticism, this is something that requires practice and dedication.

 Athletes spend a great deal of time training.
 They work hard to build and strengthen their bodies to endure and accomplish all sorts of amazing feats.
 They inspire us with their dedication and drive.
 Olympians for example, push themselves to achieve things that seem to exceed the limits of what is humanly possible.
 People are awestruck by what these athletes can accomplish.

 Those who engage in regular spiritual practice are sort of like “spiritual athletes”.
 They build themselves up to be spiritually and emotionally strong, confident and capable.
 They are also dedicated and disciplined and the reward for their efforts is that connection to their source, that immovable force within them that radiates positive energy.
 While those around them may be overcome by challenges, these people seem to be able to rise above any earthly challenge, emerging even stronger than before.